DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### redeemPremium

 The participant invokes this function to get the premium.
-This should only succeed if the participant does participate and its token is redeemed/refunded.
+This can be invoked only if the participant has already invoked `participate` and the participant's token is redeemed or refunded.

 ```
 function redeemPremium(bytes32 secretHash) public